Item Views Examples

 The Custom Sort/Filter Model example illustrates how to subclass QSortFilterProxyModel to perform advanced sorting and filtering.

-This example demonstrates the usage of a tree view.
+This example demonstrates the usage of a tree view, and smooth flicking on a touchscreen.

 This example shows how to implement a simple item-based tree model that can be used with other classes the model/view framework.

-The Fetch More example shows how two add items to an item view model on demand.
+The Fetch More example shows how to add items to an item view model on demand.

 This example demonstrates how to freeze a column within a QTableView.